UdenVH/GetCleanData_PeerAssessment/README.md

  4. the zip-file has been unzipped into the /data/raw-directory
 (resulting in a directory /data/raw/UCI HAR Dataset/)
  5. R has been installed (i have been using R version 3.1.2 (2014-10-31) -- "Pumpkin Helmet")
+ 6. the current working directory is set to the folder that contains the "run_analysis.R" script and the /data-directory.

 ## Processing

 The data is processed by only one script called "run_analysis.R".
 No special libraries are required.

-The script processes all data in the following order.
+The script processes all data in the following order:

+1. first the column names are read and cleaned
+2. second, the measurement data is loaded, merged and subsetted on columns of interest.
+3. third, the subject-id and activity labels are merged with the measurement data.
+4. finally, the aggregated data is calculated and stored in a file.

+The next two paragraphs describe this process in more detail.

-### Column names
+#### Column names

 The raw data is described in the document /data/raw/UCI HAR Dataset/README.txt.
 This file shows that the column names can be found in file features.txt